 Aviation law has only recently, in the last three decades, become relevant to greater number of investors.
 It is important to acknowledge that historically every country had just one airline and few lawyers specialized in this area of law.
 The end of the 1970s, first in the US and then in other countries as well saw an increase in the number of airlines, which resulted in liberalization of landing rights regulations and greater number of carriers entering the market.

 This liberalization culminated in a multilateral agreement establishing the European common aviation area (ECAA).
 Serbia joined the ECAA by signing the agreement in 2006 and by ratifying it in 2009, thereby "opening up" its sky.
 Since then the Serbian air travel market has been expanding, which has brought Serbia numerous advantages not just associated with landing at Serbian airports, but also with respect to flyovers.

-Serbia currently has two international airports - Belgrade Nikola Tesla Airport (BEG) and Niš Konstantin the Great Airport (INI), BEG being the most frequently used airport in Serbia, with flights to and from Europe, Africa and the Middle East.
+Serbia currently has two international airports - Belgrade Nikola Tesla Airport (BEG) and Niš Konstantin the Great Airport (NI), BEG being the most frequently used airport in Serbia, with flights to and from Europe, Africa, Middle East and USA.

-BEG is also the home of Air Serbia (former Jat Airways) - the national airline, which has been operating under the name of Air Serbia since 26 October, 2013, having previously operated as Jat Airways.
-Air Serbia is also the legal successor of Aeroput, established on 17 June, 1927.
-On 1 April, 1947, Aeroput gave way to Yugoslav Airlines, which on 8 August 2003, changed its name to Public Company for Air Transport Jat Airways, subsequently on 28 June, 2008 changing its legal status to Stock Company for Air Transport Jat Airways.
-Air Serbia has been a member of IATA, the International Air Transport Association since 1961 and of the AEA, the Association of European Airlines, since 1971.
+BEG is also the home of Air Serbia (former Jat Airways) - the national airline, which has been operating under the name of Air Serbia since 26 October 2013, having previously operated as Jat Airways.
+Air Serbia is also the legal successor of Aeroput, established on 17 June 1927.
+On 1 April 1947, Aeroput gave way to Yugoslav Airlines, which on 8 August 2003, changed its name to Public Company for Air Transport Jat Airways, subsequently on 28 June 2008 changing its legal status to Stock Company for Air Transport Jat Airways.

+Air Serbia has been a member of IATA, the International Air Transport Association since 1961 and of the AEA, the Association of European Airlines, since 1971, until its closing in 2016.
 It is one of the first airlines to receive the IOSA (IATA Operational Safety Audit) certificate in 2005.
 Air Serbia operates under IATA code JU 115.

 The opening of sky in 2009 triggered the opening of low-cost air travel.
-Currently flying in Serbia are Hungarian-Ukrainian Wizzair, Lufthansa's Germanwings, Scandinavian Norwegian Air Shuttle, Fly Dubai, Turkish Pegasus, Greek Aegean Airlines, British EasyJet and as of last year Ryanair.
+Currently flying in Serbia are Wizz air, Easyjet, Pegasus Airlines, Rayanair, Vueling, Germanwings, Norwegian Air, Fly Dubai and Aegean.
 Although the Republic of Serbia originally intended to increase the number of these companies, after reaching an agreement with Etihad Airways and after formation Air Serbia, BEG significantly increased its airport taxes, which brought about a decrease in the number of low-cost flights from this airport.
-On the other hand, some other airlines have started to fly to and from Belgrade seasonally, such as Spanish Vueling (low-cost) and Portuguese flag carrier TAP.

 The low-cost carrier market requires alternative airports to lower the cost of travel.
-Serbia is likely to adapt it military airport in Batajnica to the needs of low-cost carriers and start using it for civil air travel.
+Serbia is likely to adapt its military airport in Batajnica to the needs of low-cost carriers and start using it for civil air travel.
 Passengers would be able to fly at even lower costs, since the airport taxes for Batajnica airport would be considerably lower than for Belgrade Nikola Tesla Airport.